 busy

 I fed the birds.
-I've seen a few sparrows and house finches.
+I've seen several sparrows and house finches, two goldfinches, and a male cardinal. :D

 I put out water for the birds.